Snowflake-Labs/sfquickstarts/site/sfguides/src/tasty_bytes_enhancing_customer_experiences_using_cortex_finetuning/tasty_bytes_enhancing_customer_experiences_using_cortex_finetuning.md

   '<>' -- replace the placeholder with the output from the previous statement );

-Sample Output:
+#### The model creation job takes 5-10 minutes and the subsequent statements are dependent on the Job completion.
+Wait until the Output moves to "SUCCESS" status indicating successful creation of the fine tuned model.

+Sample Output of the Job Status showing successful Job Completion:
 {"base_model":"mistral-7b","created_on":1718917728596,"finished_on":1718917883007,"id":"CortexFineTuningWorkflow_6dad71ea-1233-4193-1233424535","model":"SUPPORT_MISTRAL_7B\","progress":1.0,"status":"SUCCESS","training_data":"SELECT BODY AS PROMPT, GOLDEN_JSON AS COMPLETION FROM TRAINING","trained_tokens":112855,"training_result":{"validation_loss":0.8271147012710571,"training_loss":0.8407678074306912},"validation_data":""}
 ```

-Now we will create a function to compute the accuracy of the returned outputs by the Fine Tuned model.
+Once the Status turns to "SUCCESS" we will create a function to compute the accuracy of the returned outputs by the Fine Tuned model.

 ```
 CREATE OR REPLACE FUNCTION ACCURACY(candidate STRING, reference STRING)